sejoonoh/ATR/README.md

 The code for ATR with the OPT text generation model will be added later.

 # Abstract
-Large language models have demonstrated powerful performance in various language tasks such as text generation or vectorizing given text.
-Using such language models, modern recommender systems have incorporated rich textual features such as titles and descriptions into their model training and predictions.
-While product descriptions have been employed as key input features to text-aware recommenders, the robustness of existing recommenders against manipulating product descriptions has not been investigated yet.
-If attackers can easily promote the visibility of their target items via description rewriting, the credibility of an online platform (e.g., e-commerce) can be critically damaged.
-Even worse, the rewriting attack is hard to detect since item descriptions can be frequently updated by the item owner.
-In this paper, we propose an adversarial text rewriting framework: ATR which creates ranking-optimized descriptions of target items to promote their ranking across all users.
-ATR is trained in a 2-phase manner, where in the first phase, we learn the dataset-specific context, and in the second phase, we perform adversarial fine-tuning for promoting target items’ ranks while preserving the semantic meaning of their descriptions.
-Extensive experiments show that existing recommenders show vulnerability against the proposed text rewriting attack.
-Notably, ATR can generate ranking-optimized descriptions of target items even under the black-box setup (i.e., no access to the recommender and training data).
-Human evaluation aimed to discern the quality of rewritten descriptions demonstrates superior performance of ATR over a competitive text generation baseline.
+Text-aware recommender systems incorporate rich textual features, such as titles and descriptions, to generate item recommendations for users.
+The use of textual features helps mitigate cold-start problems and thus, such recommender systems have attracted increased attention.
+However, we argue that the dependency on item descriptions makes the recommender system vulnerable to manipulation by adversarial sellers.
+In this paper, we explore the possibility of such manipulation by proposing the first text rewriting framework to attack text-aware recommender systems.
+Specifically, ATR creates ranking-optimized descriptions of target items to promote their ranking across all users.
+ATR works in two phases – in the first phase, the text generation model is optimized to learn the textual properties across the dataset, inducing domain adaptation to the target descriptions.
+In the second phase, the model adversarially rewrites the target items’ descriptions to increase the items’ predicted ratings across all users while preserving fluency and semantic meaning.
+Experiments demonstrate that three existing recommender systems exhibit vulnerability against the proposed text rewriting attack in MovieLens and two Amazon datasets.
+Human evaluation aimed to discern the quality of descriptions demonstrates superior quality of ATR-written descriptions over a GPT-2 baseline.
+Our work highlights the need to create robust recommender systems.